xrp001/passmark-cpu-benchmarks-scraper/README.md

 # Passmark CPU Benchmarks Scraper

-Scrape CPU benchmarks from PassMark by .txt list.
+##Scrape CPU benchmarks from PassMark by .txt list.

+##Note: The function is imperfect, very simple